bartdebever/GD7/Portfolio/content/post/concept/index.md

 This document will attempt to explain how the project will be implemented within the context of Unity.
-A minimal amount of knowledge of the Unity components is needed and no code will be shown during this example.
+A minimal amount of knowledge of the Unity components is needed.
+No code will be shown during this example.

 ## Included and excluded systems